Review of the Dorset Wasabi Company

 Wasabi….the Japanese Horseradish a taste more akin to hot mustard it’s definitely not for the faint hearted….but when added as a sauce it transforms sushi or other foods into flavoursome dishes.

-I recently had the opportunity to meet and talk with Jon Old from The Wasabi Company UK to find out more about the fiery Japanese root that is cultivated in gravel beds near Dorchester……
+I recently had the opportunity to meet and talk with Jon Old from The Dorset Wasabi Company to find out more about the fiery Japanese root that is cultivated in gravel beds near Dorchester……

-The Wasabi Company was formed when a small diversification project run by our main business, The Watercress Company, grew into a sufficiently exciting opportunity to be given an identity of its own.
+The Dorset Wasabi Company was formed when a small diversification project run by our main business, The Watercress Company, grew into a sufficiently exciting opportunity to be given an identity of its own.
 We choose wasabi because it fitted very well with our experience of growing watercress in gravel beds with running water and because we read it had never been successfully done in Europe before.

 Talk is through the process of harvesting this incredible Japanese plant.